PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

 #### BIDS Validation:

-* Ran validate and group simultanously as per The WAY, outputs saved to `sandbox/validator_outputs/iteration1`.
+* Ran `cubids-validate` and `cubids-group` simultanously as per The WAY, outputs saved to `sandbox/validator_outputs/iteration1`.

 * Iteration 1:
     EVENTS_TSV_MISSING ( Task scans should have a corresponding events.tsv file.
-If this is a resting state scan you can ignore this warning or rename the task to include the word "rest". ) : 495 subjects
+If this is a resting state scan you can ignore this warning or rename the task to include the word "rest". ) : 495 counts

     INCONSISTENT_SUBJECTS ( Not all subjects contain the same files.
-Each subject should contain the same number of files with the same naming unless some files are known to be missing. ) : 806 subjects
+Each subject should contain the same number of files with the same naming unless some files are known to be missing. ) : 806 counts

     INCONSISTENT_PARAMETERS ( Not all subjects/sessions/runs have the same scanning parameters. ) : 24 subjects